parasoft/SOAtestToMTM/README.md

 * Team Foundation Sever 2013 or above
 * Visual Studio 2013 or above

-SOAtest and MTM must be set up with the approprate assocation structure.
+SOAtest and MTM must be set up with the appropriate association structure.

 ###### Disclaimer
 SOAtest report formats may updated be in future updates of SOAtest.
 If so, report parsing will need to be adjusted.